marcoverl/CVUserGuide/source/MicroPrimers.rst

 We are going to resize the volume 'test' from 2 to 4 GB and use the newly available space on a VM.

 We will create the volume from scratch.
-Obviously you can jump to step ? if you are resizing an existing volume.
+Obviously you can skip these 3 steps if you are resizing an existing volume.

-1. Create a 2 GB volume named 'test' and attach it to one of your VM as described in ?
+1. Create a 2 GB volume named 'test' and attach it to one of your VM as described in :ref:`Volumes<Volumes>`

-2. Create a filesystem and mount it as described in ?
+2. Create a filesystem and mount it as described in :ref:`Using (attaching) a Volume<CreateFS>`

 3. Check the available space is 2 GB and the filesystem is filling up the partition